skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 ACCELERATORS
 ============
-The ``--accelerator`` option specifies an accelerator to use to speed up the simulation of the tape-sampling loop in a custom loading routine.
-Recognised accelerator names are:
+By default, ``--sim-load`` automatically selects an appropriate accelerator (if available) from the list below to speed up the simulation of the tape-sampling loop in a loading routine:

 |
 |  ``alkatraz`` - Alkatraz